Seymour Centre and Tessenkai, Japan present a modern Noh play

 11 November 2025

-In commemoration of 80 years since the atomic bombing of Nagasaki.
+In commemoration of 80 years since the atomic bombing of Hiroshima and Nagasaki and the end of the Asia Pacific War.

 Image credit: 銕仙会 TESSENKAI